AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-For a Initialization aspect of a package every entity denoted by a ``name``
+For a Initialization aspect of a package every state abstraction or variable
-   of an ``initialization_item`` shall be initialized explicitly, or implicitly during the elaboration of the package and its private descendants.
+   denoted by a ``name`` of an ``initialization_item`` shall be initialized explicitly, or implicitly during the elaboration of the package and the units which declare entities that are part of (constituents) of the state abstraction.

 #.
 The state abstractions and variables declared in the visible part of a
-   package and not denoted by a ``name`` of an ``initialization_item`` shall not be explicitly initialized during the elaboration of the package and its private descendants.
+   package and not denoted by a ``name`` of an ``initialization_item`` shall not be explicitly initialized during the elaboration of the package or any units which declare entities that are part of (constituents) of such state abstractions.

 #.
 If an ``initialization_item`` has a ``input_list`` then the entities denoted
    in the input list shall be used in determining initialized value of the